geoserver/geoserver/doc/en/developer/source/release/guide/index.rst

 Download and try out some of the artifacts from the above location and do a quick smoke test that there are no issues.
-Engage other developers to help test on the developer list.
+Engage other developers to help test on the developer group.

 It is important to test the artifacts using the minimum supported version of Java (currently Java 11 in September 2023).